csuwildcat/ddi/specs/container-io.md

 `/.well-know/identity/data/`*`musicplaylist`*

-Requests will always return an array of all objects of the related Schema.org type, via the response object's `data` property, as shown here:
+Requests will always return an array of all objects - *the user has given you access to* - of the related Schema.org type, via the response object's `data` property, as shown here:

 ```json
 {